neo4j/graph-data-science-client/README.md

 )
 ```

 If your server uses GDS Enterprise edition and you have [enabled its Arrow Apache server](https://neo4j.com/docs/graph-data-science/current/installation/installation-apache-arrow/), the construction will be a lot faster.
+In this case you must also make sure that you have explicitly specified which database to use via `GraphDataScience.set_database`.

 ### Running algorithms